alien4cloud/alien4cloud.github.io/components_guide/calm_components_repo.markdown

 weight: 200
 ---

-CALM allow users to import their TOSCA Cloud Service Archive.
-CALM manages an archive repository as well as an index of TOSCA types.
+Alien 4 Cloud allow users to import their TOSCA Cloud Service Archive.
+Alien 4 Cloud manages an archive repository as well as an index of TOSCA types.

 ## Uploading your archives in **ALIEN**